indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 > A commit message shows whether a developer is a good collaborator.

 ## Rules on how to write

-* summary 50 chars, then blank line, this is useful if you use git tools, git log --oneline for example.
-If it is difficult to use no more than 50 chars, could it be that your commiting too much in a single commit?
-Keeping commits fairly small benefits the reviewer of the commit and the ones who might be interested later to understand what this particular commit did, why was it introduced.
-Having too much going on in a single commit, is difficult to understand, even though you can see everything that had been changed.

-Begin the summary line with a Capital letter and do not end it with a period.
-This can be considered a title.
-You would not want to have a heading with a small letter and ending with a period, do you?

 Summary is also used when sending patches with e-mails, then the summary becomes the email subject.